- It is the policy of the UIC that OPRS staff must capture and document decisions at both convened review and in the expedited review process.

 - HIPAA Preparatory to Research.

-- Investigational Device Exemptions (IDE).
-If applicable, the meeting minutes must state whether an IDE is significant risk or non-significant risk and the rationale for this determination per 21 CFR 812.3.
+- Medical Devices.
+If applicable, the meeting minutes must state whether an IDEa medical device is significant risk or non-significant risk and the rationale for this determination per 21 CFR 812.3.

 - When an ad hoc consultant is present at the meeting, the IRB minutes must document both the consultant’s qualifications and any verbal advice.
 The consultant report along with his or her credentials must be kept within the protocol file.

 - Review of unanticipated problems (adverse events), allegations of noncompliance, terminations, and suspensions.
-Minutes document the presentation of the report, discussion, recommended actions (including the need for immediate implementation of safeguards to prevent harm to subjects) and the determinations described in the UIC HSPP policies Handling Complaints and Allegations of Potential Non-Compliance with Human Subject Protection Regulations , Administrative Hold, Suspension or Termination of IRB Approval or Unanticipated Problems and Other Events Requiring Prompt Reporting (refer to the corresponding review guides).
+Minutes document the presentation of the report, discussion, recommended actions (including the need for immediate implementation of safeguards to prevent harm to subjects) and the determinations described in the UIC HSPP policies Handling Complaints and Allegations of Potential Non-Compliance with Human Subject Protection Regulations, AAdministrative Hold, Suspension or Termination of IRB Approval, or Unanticipated Problems and Other Events Requiring Prompt Reporting (refer to the corresponding review guides).

-- If the convened IRB approves research contingent on specific minor conditions, the subsequent approval by the Chair or Vice Chair will be documented in the minutes of the first IRB meeting (parallel to the agenda) that takes place after the date of the approval.
+- If the convened IRB approves research contingent on specific minor conditions, the subsequent approval by the Chair or Vice Chair will be documented in the agenda and minutes of the first IRB meeting that takes place after the date of the approval.

-- The Assistant Director and IRB Coordinators complete the draft minutes for the full board committee meeting.
+- The Assistant Directors/Coordinators complete the draft minutes for the full board committee meeting.

-- The Assistant Director of the IRB reviews and edits the meeting minutes.
+- The Assistant Director or Coordinator (if designated) reviews and edits the meeting minutes.

-- The Assistant Director of the IRB gives the draft minutes to the IRB Chair for review and editing.
+- The Assistant Director gives the draft minutes to the IRB Chair for review and editing.

 - Board# 2: The meeting minutes are reviewed and approved by the convened IRB, and the IRB Chair present at the meeting and Assistant Director for the IRB sign the approved version.

-- Boards # 1 and 3: Following review and approval by the Chair, the Assistant Director and the IRB Chair sign the final approved minutes.
+- Boards # 1 and 3: Following review and approval by the Chair, the Assistant Director or Coordinator and the IRB Chair sign the final approved minutes.

 - The Assistant Director sends a copy of the approved minutes to the Executive Chair of the UIC IRBs and IO.